kubowania/Predictive-Text-Search-Bar/README.md

 ## Visuals

+To start my app please:
+* Download the project
+* Type 'npm i' in terminal to download the necessary packages
-To start my app please download the project and type 'npm run serve' to start the project on localhost:8000
+* Type 'npm run serve' to start the project on localhost:8000